-A smoothly running assembly process with low a failure rate also depends on whether all parts fit.
-The specifications regarding accuracy must also be met.
-On the other hand, low cost is important to have competitiveness.
+A smooth assembly process with a low failure rate also depends on all parts fitting together.
+Accuracy specifications must also be met.
+On the other hand, low cost is important to be competitive.
 To achieve all this, a good tolerance analysis is essential.

 A Good Analysis Gives Certainty